-Table 4 - Scales of safety equipment for Class 3 vessels
+Table 4 - Scales of safety eq uipment for Clas ss 3 ves sels

-Liferafts and rescue boats Annex 3B 3C 3D 3E Inflatable Coastal liferaft for 100% complement plus a non-SOLAS Rescue Boat (R1) D/B ≥2 ōm NA NA Inflatable Coastal liferaft for 100% complement D <25 m <25 m ≥15 m NA NA Inflatable Coastal liferaft for 100% complement (R2) D NA <15 m NA NA
+Liferafts and rescue boats Annex 3B 3C 3D 3E As required by sections 33 to 35 of Marine Order 25 (Equipment - life-saving) 2014 (R1) D/B ≥2 ōm NA NA Inflatable Coastal liferaft for 100% complement D <25 m <25 m ≥15 m NA NA Inflatable Coastal liferaft for 100% complement (R2) D NA <15 m NA NA

 (R1) - On vessels continuously engaged on voyages in operational areas with a monthly mean water temperature of 15° C or less, an anti-exposure suit of an appropriate size shall be provided for every person assigned to crew the rescue boat.
+For the requirements in Marine Order 25, a lifeboat must be a SOLAS life boat, a rescue boat must be a non-SOLAS rescue boat and a liferaft must be an inflatable coastal liferaft.